Zekhire/oop_robot_simulation/README.md

 * fourth - new σ1 (if first == 1) or new z (if first == 0)
 * fifth  - number of intermediate steps

-This project was created based on following schemas and table:
-* Windows 10
-* Python 3.8.2

 Fig1.
 OOP robot scheme

 <img src="/images/robot.JPG" width="450">